uzluisf/pear-doc/content/about.md

 ### Site

-This is a static site generated with the static site generator Pear.
-The source is stored in [Github](https://github.com/uzluisf/pear-doc).
-The site is manually rebuilt and then pushed to Github.
+This is a static site generated with Pear.
+The source for both the raw files (`source` branch) and the site's HTML (`master` branch) is stored in [Github](https://github.com/uzluisf/pear-doc).
+The site is build using a Bash script that renders the site (using `pear render`) from the `source` branch and pushes the generated HTML to the `master` branch.

 The theme is based on a [Hugo theme](https://themes.gohugo.io/theme/hugo-whisper-theme/).